TumblThreeApp/TumblThree/README.md

 * A downloader for downloading photos and videos from the tumblr search (e.g. http://www.tumblr.com/search/my+keywords).
 * Download of all image sizes possible (SVC, API only for newer blogs, higher resolution not possible for old blogs)
-* Can download only specific blog pages instead of the whole blog.
+* Allows to download posts in a defined time span.

 ### Tumblr tag search backup/download: